danielloader/kubernetes-sdlc/README.md

 Finally pushing from staging to Production is a case of incrementing the tagged platform artifact in the OCIRepository object in Production.

-Each stage is slightly more gated than the last:
+To summarise, each stage is slightly more gated than the last:

 - Development runs against a git branch (main) and this encourages the main branch of the repository to remain in a "deployable" state.
 - Staging has some autonomy to track incrementing artifact versions as and when tagging of the main branch takes place.